ehmatthes/pcc_2e/cheat_sheets/cheat_sheets.md

 Cheat sheets can be really helpful when you’re trying a set of exercises related to a specific topic, or working on a project.
 Because you can only fit so much information on a single sheet of paper, most cheat sheets are a simple listing of syntax rules.
 This set of cheat sheets aims to remind you of syntax rules, but also remind you of important concepts as well.

-The first three updated cheat sheets are available now:
+All of the cheat sheets for the first half of the book are available now, as well as the Pygame cheat sheet:

 - [Beginner's Python Cheat Sheet](https://github.com/ehmatthes/pcc_2e/releases/download/v0.4/beginners_python_cheat_sheet_pcc.pdf)
     - Provides an overview of the basics of Python including variables, lists, dictionaries, functions, classes, and more.